 Facilitating Your Journey

 At the core is the body.
 The body anchors us, gives us a solidity that allows us to contain the process at hand, a connection to the Earth which holds, feeds, heals us.
 We also store trauma in the body, and the way to work with this is not by turning away, fleeing to “spirit”, but by engaging, coming consciously into contact.
 Using breath, and attention, within a safe and sacred container, it’s possible to engage and support the body’s own healing process, and release, at a safe pace, old trauma or wounding.
-Often the healing/releasing process is unpleasant in the moment -- “it takes a thorn to remove a thorn” -- but it’s our experience that there is also a natural pacing for these processes, and that by staying sensitive to that discomfort, not pushing against it, the gradual release of old material can be held and encouraged.
+Often the healing/releasing process is unpleasant in the moment -- “it takes a thorn to remove a thorn” -- but it’s our experience that there is also a natural pacing for these processes, and that by staying sensitive to that discomfort, not resisting it, yet leaning forward, the gradual release of old material can be held and encouraged.

 When we are simply “being with” whatever arises, we are making room for the next step.
 We may encounter a deeply held emotion or fear.
 At some point we may come to a long-forgotten, or previously-unknown resource, which gives us the balance we need to move through challenges.
 Further, we may find truly new potentials opening.
 We may experience new visions, new ideas, new intuitions, opening us to new meanings.

 Our work as facilitators, assisting in this journey, is to help you open the door, help you to stay grounded and secure in your connection to the everyday realm, provide an anchor for your exploration.
+Our work in the realm of "shamanic healing" includes in-voking, calling in, those forces of Nature which can give you leverage, help in your deep work.